felixp7/lunar-logo/README.md

 Status
 ------

-As of 23 January 2017, Lunar Logo supports 75 procedures (you can find the list at the end of `lunar.py`), including flow control and (first-class) functions with lexical scoping.
+As of 24 January 2017, Lunar Logo supports 90 procedures (you can find the list at the end of `lunar.py`), including flow control and (first-class) functions with lexical scoping.
 Dynamic scoping is also possible.

 **Beware that once a function has been defined in the current scope, any naked appearance of its name will be taken as an attempt to call it.**

-Calling `break` outside of a loop, or `return` outside of a function, will end the program, since there will be nothing to stop the condition from propagating; only `continue` will work correctly in any block of code.
+Calling `break` or `continue` outside of a loop, or `return` outside of a function, will end the program, since there will be nothing to stop the condition from propagating.

 Thanks for reading.
 More to come.